MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD03_DEMO.md

 27. In the **Solution Explorer**, double click the new created **XXXX-XX-XX--XX-XX-XX.log** file.

 28. See the **[DateTime]: Logged Line** text shown inside the file.
-     >**Note:** Notice that this line was written by the Log method that is inside the Logger class.
+     >**Note:** This log line was written by the Log method that is inside the Logger class.